acn3to/python-boilerplate/README.md

 To run the automated process, follow these steps:

 1. **Download the Script:**
-   - Right-click on the following link and select "Save link as..." to download the script: [run_process.sh](https://raw.githubusercontent.com/acn3to/python-boilerplate/main/run_process.sh?raw=true)
+   - Right-click on the following link and select "Save link as..." to download the script: [build_project.sh](https://raw.githubusercontent.com/acn3to/python-boilerplate/main/build_project.sh?raw=true)
-   - Alternatively, you can create a new file named `run_process.sh` in the root directory of your project and copy the content of the script from the provided instructions.
+   - Alternatively, you can create a new file named `build_project.sh` in the root directory of your project and copy the content of the script from the provided instructions.

 2. **Make the Script Executable:**
    - Open your terminal or command prompt.
-   - Navigate to the directory where you saved the `run_process.sh` file.
+   - Navigate to the directory where you saved the `build_project.sh` file.
    - Run the following command to give execute permissions to the script:
      ```bash
-     chmod +x run_process.sh
+     chmod +x build_project.sh
      ```

 3. **Run the Script:**
    - Once the script is executable, you can run it using the following command:
      ```bash
-     ./run_process.sh
+     ./build_project.sh
      ```
    - This will initiate the automated process, handling all the setup and testing steps for your Python project.